The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

-To further confirm this, the spectral functions $A(\omega)$ at $U=2$ eV, $U=3$ eV and $U=4.5$ eV are also plotted in Fig. \ref{fig3}(a).
-We define the $W$ as the bandwidth, which is approximately 3 eV in this material (See Fig. \ref{fig3}(b)).
+To further confirm this, the spectral functions $A(\omega)$ at $U=2$ eV, $U=4$ eV and $U=5.3$ eV are also plotted in Fig. \ref{fig3}(a).
+We define the $W$ as the bandwidth, which is approximately 3-4 eV in this material (See Fig. \ref{fig2}(b)).
 At $U=2$ eV, the interaction is weak compared to the kinetic energy, and $A(\omega)$ can be regarded as the slightly modified non-interacting density of states.
-At $U=3$ eV, the interaction enters the intermediate regime with $U\approx W$.
+At $U=4$ eV, the interaction enters the intermediate regime with $U\approx W$.
 Thus, $A(\omega)$ should exhibit features from both the non-interacting limit $U\ll W$ and the atomic limit $U\gg W$.
 As a result, the characteristic three-peak structure commonly observed in strongly correlated materials emerges.
 As $U$ increases, the spectral weight gradually transfers from the central quasi-particle peak to the Hubbard bands on both sides.
-At the critical value of $U=4.5$ eV, the spectral clearly exhibits a Mott gap, and the corresponding electronic self-energy is displayed in Fig. \ref{fig3}(c).
-Both the real and imaginary parts demonstrate the typical behavior of a Mott insulator.
-The real part is distributed in the first and third quadrants, causing each band in the non-interacting band structure to split into two branches.
-Moreover, $\partial\rm{Re}\Sigma(\omega)/\partial\omega \lvert_{\omega=0}\to -\infty$, which is consistent with $Z=0$.
-The negative imaginary part approaches $+\infty$ at $\omega=0$, which also indicates that the $A(\omega)$ should tend to zero at this point.
+At the critical value of $U=5.3$ eV, the spectral clearly exhibits a Mott gap.

 Hence, the Mott transition is identified for $x=1$ from the DMFT calculation.
-Importantly, the Mott insulator found here belongs to the spin singlet state, which is consistent with the experiment magnetic susceptibility measurement \cite{cava_3265}.
-Our result is also consistent with the phase diagram findings of the bilayer single orbital Hubbard model in the non-magnetic case \cite{bilayer_PhysRevB.73.245118,okamoto_PhysRevB.75.193103,Nb3Cl8_PhysRevB.107.035126}.
-On the other hand, previous DFT+$U$ study \cite{Pickett} suggests that the band structure is insulating into an antiferromagnetic (AFM) state, which deviates from our results and experimental findings.
+Experimentally, La$_3$Ni$_2$O$_{6.5}$ has been identified as a spin-singlet Mott insulator based on two observations.
+First, transport measurements show that La$_3$Ni$_2$O$_{6.5}$ is a large-gap insulator \cite{ueki2024phase,cava_3265}, with the resistivity exhibiting a clear Arrhenius-type temperature dependence—an established hallmark of Mott insulating behavior.
+Second, magnetic susceptibility data yield a positive Curie–Weiss temperature of +7.5 K, which is inconsistent with long-range antiferromagnetic (AFM) Mott insulator that typically exhibits negative Curie–Weiss temperatures.
+For comparison, the canonical (S=1) AFM Mott insulator La$_2$NiO$_4$ shows a value of −500 K \cite{goodenough_la214,ganguly1984crystal}.
+This contrast is further supported by the small measured magnetic moment of Ni (0.75 $\mu_{B}$ from Curie–Weiss fitting) in La$_3$Ni$_2$O$_{6.5}$, significantly lower than the $\sim3\mu_{B}$ expected for Ni$^{2+}$ ($S=1$) ions in La$_2$NiO$_4$ \cite{goodenough_la214,ganguly1984crystal}.
+Our result is consistent with the phase diagram findings of the bilayer single orbital Hubbard model in the non-magnetic case \cite{bilayer_PhysRevB.73.245118,okamoto_PhysRevB.75.193103,Nb3Cl8_PhysRevB.107.035126}.
+On the other hand, previous DFT+$U$ study \cite{Pickett} suggests that the band structure is insulating into an AFM state, which deviates from our results and experimental findings.